If you’re like most writers, you want to turn your passion for writing into a real online business.

 Not to mention, you control your presence online.
 This will separate you from all the writers who haven’t invested in their business!

 A freelance writing website is a very small investment with a ton of ROI.
 All you need is website hosting (I use Bluehost) and a paid theme to start crushing it as a writer.

 Here’s what every writing website should include:

 The same goes for choosing a theme for your freelance writing website.
-Free themes look like free themes and clients can tell.
-Paid themes make you look like a professional (even if you’re a brand new writer).
+Free themes look like free themes and clients can usually tell.
+On the other hand, paid themes make you look like a professional (even if you’re a brand-new writer).

 I’m not telling you to spend hundreds or thousands of dollars getting a designer to customize your website like this one.
-But I always recommend paid themes.
+But I always suggest upgrading themes.

-Plus, they aren’t that expensive either.
-Most paid themes are a one-time fee and are usually around $75!
+Plus, they aren’t that expensive and a great investment in your writing business.
+Most non-free themes are a one-time fee and are usually around $75!

 I use Genesis by Studio Press on my writing website and this blog.
 It looks super professional, it’s easy to set up, and very little maintenance is required.